zettsu-t/cppMockgen/howToUse.md

 * -systempath appends a system and compiler directory such as /opt.
 * -vtable makes stubs for all virtual functions that belong to a class that needs its vtable (explained later).
+* -updatechangesonly prevents CppMockGen from updating mock files if they exist and CppMockGen makes no changes on them.
+This reduces dependency in the Makefile and has its build time shorter.
 * First filename (mockgenSample1.hpp) : A tested header
   file.
 CppMockGen parses and makes mocks for classes and free functions which are defined in `filename` and in files that